 The proposed Asset Sale will be treated as a sale of corporate assets in exchange for cash and the assumption of certain liabilities.
 The proposed Asset Sale is a taxable transaction for U.S. federal income tax purposes and Merrimack expects that it will recognize gain as a result of the Asset Sale.
 Merrimack anticipates that our tax attributes will be available to offset some or all of Merrimack's U.S. federal income tax liability resulting from the recognition of such gain.
-The determination of whether Merrimack will realize gain or loss on the Asset Sale and whether and to what extent Merrimack's tax attributes will be available to offset the gain is highly complex and is based in part upon facts that will not be known until the completion of the Asset Sale.
+The determination of whether Merrimack will realize gain or loss on the Asset Sale and whether and to what extent Merrimack's tax attributes will be available to offset in part upon facts that will not be known until the completion of the Asset Sale.
 It is possible, therefore, that the proposed Asset Sale will generate U.S. federal income tax liabilities for Merrimack.